+It is a simple and quick method of analysis to study the composition of different plant extracts and fractions.
+Thin layer chromatography (TLC) is a frequently used technique for the analysis of plant extracts because it offers the advantage of its speed, its low cost and allows direct visualization of the separation of the compounds.
 The fractions and extracts are analyzed by TLC in order to study their composition and to highlight the main classes of active ingredients using more or less specific reagents.
 Finally, the TLC analysis of the isolated products will give us an indication of their purity.
-In this work, we used Dragendorff's reagent for TLC analysis of the extracts, in order to identify compounds containing nitrogen (alkaloids and thiosemicarbazones).
+In present work, Dragendorff's reagent for TLC analysis of the extracts, in order to identify compounds containing nitrogen (alkaloids and thiosemicarbazo-nes).
 Sulfuric anisaldehyde was used to check the purity of nitrogen compounds isolated.
 The plates used are normal silica plates and the detection of the bands of the various compounds was carried out first by direct visualization of the colored bands, then under UV (254 and 366 nm) and finally using the aforementioned developers.